Pulmonic Valvular Stenosis

 The investigators indicated an observed linear increase in the peak pulmonary valve gradient may suggest a fixed valve area during exercise.[23]
 They also reported no signs of right heart functional or morphologic changes during exercise, with good ventricular performance.

-The second heart sound is split.
+The second heart sound may have a wide split, especially in severe disease.
 This is due to delayed closing of the pulmonic valve at the end of systole.
-The pulmonic component of the second heart sound may be diminished in intensity.
+The pulmonic component of the second heart sound may be diminished in intensity, and a right sided fourth heart sound may be heard.

 Laboratory evaluation usually is not helpful.